SimonMter/GermanC/README.md

 # 🇩🇪 GermanC

-**GermanC** is a fun programming language that works exactly like C, but with German keywords.
+**GermanC** is a programming language that works exactly like C, but with German keywords.
 You write C code using German words, and this tool will translate it into regular C and compile it

 ---